TFSM00/Efficient-Frontier-Calculator/README.md

 ## **Issues and Suggestions**

-If you encounter an error in the program, a way to make code faster, any wrong application of financial formulas and concepts or just want to make a suggestion on how to make this project better raise a new issue [here](https://github.com/TFSM00/Efficient-Frontier-Calculator/issues/new/choose).
+If you encounter an error in the program, a way to make the code run faster, any wrong application of financial formulas and concepts or just want to make a suggestion on how to make this project better, raise a new issue [here](https://github.com/TFSM00/Efficient-Frontier-Calculator/issues/new/choose).

 ## 📝 **Licence**